 — Meg, mom to baby Adelaide

 Welcome!
 As your doula, I support your choices in birth and parenthood with compassion and care.
 My job is to educate, celebrate, validate, and help you; to fill in the gaps; to listen to you; to hold space and bear witness to your process; to offer comfort when you want it and space when you need it.
-I want you to feel educated and empowered as you make decisions about your body, your baby, and your growing family.
+I want you to feel informed and empowered as you make decisions about your body, your baby, and your growing family.

 I support people of all races, religions, sexual orientations, gender identities, family structures, and immigration statuses.
 I bring empathy, nurturing, and a sense of humor to this work I care so deeply about.